Dan Boyle (politician): Political career

 As of 2021, Boyle served on the Board of the Irish Council of Social Housing.

+On 21 June 2024, Boyle was elected as Lord Mayor of Cork, the first Green Party lord mayor of Cork city.

 Other work

 In 2011, he released a music album titled Third Adolescence.

 He has authored three books on political history - A Journey to Change (2006); Without Power of Glory (2012) and Making Up The Numbers (2017).

 He was later hired by the Wales Green Party in 2015, as their campaign manager for the 2016 Welsh Assembly election.
 In 2015, he was credited by the Irish Examiner as being the driving force behind the Green Foundation think tank.